-Just a note about gaps as we bring this leader feeder to close: Anytime you try to turn around the operating performance in a manufacturing facility and improve employee performance, you will tend to focus on the gap between what you are seeing and what you would like to see.
+Just a note about gaps as we bring this leader feeder to close: Anytime you try to turn around the operating performance in a manufacturing facility and improve front line employee performance, you will tend to focus on the gap between what you are seeing and what you would like to see.

 It is very important for building on positives and momentum that you take a look at the gains that are being made.
 Don’t just focus on the gap (because there will always be a gap).
 Next time try asking yourself if you can help celebrate the gains which can nourish your people to go forward in their journey.

 Coaching for performance means identifying what the gaps are between what we would like to see and what we are actually seeing.
 Click To Tweet

 What happens after you master how you are managing your front line employee performance and achieving the manufacturing operational outcomes that you are looking for?
 You may to want to invest in some of your other leadership capabilities.